Interlinear glossing dealing with punctuation

 CodeRunner is one of my favourite development environments on macOS.
 I use it for small one-off projects or for testing concepts for integration into larger projects.
 But in version 4.0.3, jQuery injection in a custom HTML page is broken, giving the error:

 It’s probably due to some unescaped bit of code in their minified jQuery, but I didn’t have time to work that hard.
 Instead I reported the error to the developer an fixed it myself.
+The original (default) run script for jQuery is:

 It’s possible to use cloze deletion cards within standard Anki note types using the Anki Cloze Anything setup.
 But additional scripts are required to allow it to function seamlessly in a typical language-learning environment.
 I’ll show you how to flexibly display a sentence with or without Anki Cloze Anything markup and also not break AwesomeTTS.